Configuring MCP server with AI assistants

 The MCP (Model Context Protocol) server enables AI assistants to connect to Spectra Intelligence APIs for malware reporting, IOC triage, and reputation lookups.
 The following steps describe how to configure the MCP server integration with Claude Code or other MCP-compatible AI assistants.

-Official marketplace integrations for ChatGPT and Claude.ai are currently in the submission phase and will be available in the near future.
+Official marketplace integrations for Claude.ai are currently in the submission phase and will be available in the near future.
 For immediate access, refer to the Manual configuration section below.

 Prerequisites